VictorLeeLk/OCR_TF_CRNN_CTC/README.md

 * opencv-python
 * numpy

-Required packages may be installed with
+Required packages can be installed with
 ```bash
 pip install -r requirements.txt
 ```